Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Practical implementation

-Another issue that arises in reporting the CIs and estimators in this paper is that different criteria lead to different estimators, so that the RMSE optimal estimator will, in general, differ from the estimator used to form the one- and two-sided CIs.
-In our empirical application, we find that this does not matter much: in all the specifications we consider, the RMSE optimal estimator does not differ very much from the estimators used to construct CIs.
-However, reporting multiple estimates for different criteria can be cumbersome.
-To avoid recomputing estimates for different criteria, one can simply compute the CI~\eqref{rob_flci_eq} using the choice $\tilde{\delta}_{\rho}$ optimized for RMSE\@.
-The resulting CIs will then be based on the same estimator reported as a point estimate.
-While there is some efficiency loss in doing this, in our main specification in the empirical application in \Cref{nsw_sec}, we find that the resulting CI is less than 2\% longer than the one that reoptimizes $\delta$ for CI length.
+In general, the point estimate $\tilde{L}_{\tilde{\delta}_{\RMSE}}$ will differ from the estimate $\tilde{L}_{\tilde{\delta}_{\FLCI}}$ used to form the \ac{CI}.
+Since reporting multiple estimates can be cumbersome, one can simply compute the \ac{CI}~\eqref{rob_flci_eq} at $\delta=\tilde{\delta}_{\RMSE}$.
+The \ac{CI} will then be based on the same estimator reported as a point estimate.
+While this leads to some efficiency loss, in our main specification in the empirical application in \Cref{nsw_sec}, we find that the resulting \ac{CI} is only 1.2\% longer than the one that reoptimizes $\delta$ for \ac{CI} length.